Kiloutre/TekkenMovesetExtractor/InterfaceData/readme.txt

 1.0.19 Changelog:
 - [EDITOR] Add "First"/"Last" navigation buttons
 - [EDITOR] Add button to create/copy/delete move in current moveset
 - [EDITOR & EXTRACTOR] Imported movesets now look for missing animations in nearby folder.
+You do not need to copy animations from other folders anymore!
+Although it is still recommended.

 --- by kilo ( https://www.youtube.com/c/kiloutre ) ---